delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 *Returns*

-``Object`` A Micro Chain information object as defined in the AppChain contract:
+``Object`` A AppChain information object as defined in the AppChain contract:

 -  ``balance``: ``Number`` - the native token amount in the AppChain.
 -  ``blockReward``: ``Number`` - the reward amount at each block for the AppChain, unit is in Sha = 1e-18 moac.